Zorba11/portfolio/README.md

 _abouttyping.scss - have the codes for the typing effect.
 _cube.scss - have the code for the rotating cube.
 All other files have what their name implies :)
+You can view the final updated version at: http://alengeorge.com/